 Or in logarithmic form 10log10(N0,EFF+Y/N0,EFF) = 0.019 dB.

-In accordance with Annex 1 Table 1-9 the allowable degradation ratio of SBAS receiver is 10log10(N0,EFF+Y/N0,EFF) = 0.2 dB.
+In accordance with Annex 1 Table 1-9, the allowable degradation ratio of SBAS receiver is 10log10(N0,EFF+Y/N0,EFF) = 0.2 dB.
 Thus, based on the methodology given in Annex 2, SAR1 system meets the SBAS protection criteria.

 Suppose that after some time a new SARA system appears, which is identical in characteristics to the SAR1 system, except that the central frequency of the signal will be 1 243.85 MHz.
-Thus, due to the greater overlap of frequency bands, the effective pulse duration of such a system will be longer.
+Due to the greater overlap of frequency bands, the effective pulse duration of such a system will be longer.
 Applying the same equations presented above, it turns out that the value of the effective pulse duty cycle for SARA is:

 PDCLIM, SARA=0.0223